 If you wish to buy it elsewhere, just make sure it is the same material, made with linseed oil and so on.
 Avoid things like Speedy Carve, Speedy-Cut, or other materials that do not tell you what is in their product.
 Also do not buy the modern vinyl floor coverings sometimes wrongly called linoleum, as they are generally made with PVC and dangerous to laser.

-Leather is relatively easy to obtain, but Tandy Leather and their outlet offer a wide variety of sources, sizes, and finishes of leather.
+Leather is relatively easy to obtain, but Tandy Leather offers a wide variety of sources, sizes, and finishes of leather.
 They seem to frequently have deals and have been known to offer a full hide for over 50% off.
 However be aware some leather processes may put things like chromium or other products into the leather which may make them undesireable.
-Due to the variety of offerings from Tandy, some are called out below.

 The best place to get plywood locally is Windsor Plywood in Kennewick.
 You can buy 5′x5′ sheets of Baltic Birch there as well as 4′x8′ sheets of whiteboard, and more.
 They even sometimes have “hobby” blocks of various woods useful for other woodworking projects.
 If you can’t cut down something that big yourself, be prepared to wait and to pay for it.
 It can take them a few hours to couple days to get to your order so don't expect a same-day pickup.
 This is especially true if you order on a Saturday.